 Naruto couldn't quite enjoy the shift in attitude though.
 Although Sakura had told everyone that Kakashi was supposedly sick, Naruto knew that couldn't true.
-He had been alone in Kakashi's apartment last night.
+He had been alone in Kakashi's apartment after coming back from the sleepover.
 He had assumed the man was working some sort of night shift, either as policeman or at Akatsuki.
 Kakashi had told him beforehand that he probably wouldn't be at home much, so the blond hadn't thought much of the man's absence.
 Kakashi being gone for longer periods of time was definitely nothing strange.
 But Naruto had to admit, although the man was a lazy bum that always arrived late, he was diligent in his own way.
 Even if he always came late, he did come.
 Naruto couldn't remember Kakashi ever missing a day of school, despite his extra work outside of school.

 A mix of annoyance, concern and anger pooled in the girl's eyes, seeming to darken her clear sea foam green eyes.
 "Is it that bad?" she inquired with an edge of worry.
 "Can't you stay at least for the costume fitting?
 It's really important.
 We're not going to focus on the main roles today anyway, so you won't have to do much.
 We did a lot of practice for the main roles already, but it still would be nice if you could stay."

 "I don't know."
 Naruto sighed, suddenly feeling his muddled feelings making him sick to the stomach.
 Not too much, but enough to make him feel uncomfortable nonetheless.
-He held his stomach, feeling the color drain from his face.
+He held his stomach, feeling the colour drain from his face.

 "You look really pale," Ino noticed, pressing the clipboard she was holding against her chest as she reached out to press the back of her fair-skinned hand against Naruto's cheek and forehead.
 "You don't have a fever, but you still don't look so good," she mumbled.
 "I guess it's okay if you leave," she smiled, albeit reluctantly.
 "I'll tell a teacher you left early.
 And I think Kiba's about the same build as you, so we'll just use him as a reference.
 Just promise me to practice your lines at home.
 You still have problems with the long monologues.
 I know it's challenging, but at least try."

 Naruto nodded at Ino with a steadily broadening smile, relieved that she was so compliant.
-He had almost expected her to force him into practice, especially with how passionate she was about organizing everything.
+He had almost expected her to force him into practice, especially with how passionate she was about organising everything.
 But she wasn't that bad after all.

 "Naruto?"
 Sakura appeared behind Naruto and shot him a puzzled look when he turned to face her.
 "What's going on?
 You're leaving?"

 "Yeah, sorry," the blond sighed guiltily.
 "I don't think I can handle practice right now.
 I'll call you later."
 He felt bad about it, but Naruto left without another word, giving Kiba a curt wave.
 He could imagine Sakura crossing her arms as she watched him leave with those imploring eyes of her.
 She probably knew what was going on.
-Ever since he had told her the truth about his stalker and she had gotten involved in the whole Sasuke affair, she seemed to have become this all-knowing being that could read each and every of his thoughts and emotions.
+Ever since he had told her the truth about his stalker and since she had gotten involved in the whole Sasuke affair, she seemed to have become this all-knowing being that could read each and every one of his thoughts and emotions.
 Just like when they had been kids.

 Really, he was reading too much into these coincidences.

 A smile broadening on his until then gloomy face, Naruto's gait became less slouched and uncertain.
-He strolled across the side walk with a bit of a bounce, trying to savor this peaceful moment.
+He strolled across the side walk with a bit of a bounce, trying to savour this peaceful moment.
 He knew for sure that soon enough he wouldn't get to enjoy this kind of carefreeness for a while.
 Things would change.
 Forever.

 After that, it didn't take long to reach Kakashi's apartment.
-Situated in a large box-like gray building, it could be easily overlooked.
+Situated in a large box-like grey building, it could be easily overlooked.
 It was as bland and unobtrusive as Kakashi seemed on first glance.
 The apartment building easily blended into the rest of the scenery.
 The perfect place for an undercover agent, probably.

 Releasing a loud sigh and feeling his bag slowly slide off his aching shoulder, Naruto wandered up the many flights of stairs.
 He flinched when his bag suddenly hit the dusty ground with a thud.
 Its strap had broken, the bag slipping from his shoulder.
-Dropping his head back to stare up at the gray ceiling caked with dirt and spider webs, he groaned in annoyance, a long, dragged out sound of pure frustration.
+Dropping his head back to stare up at the grey ceiling caked with dirt and spider webs, he groaned in annoyance, a long, dragged out sound of pure frustration.
 After leaning down to pick up the damaged bag, he continued on his way with only two flights of stairs left to ascend.
 Why did Kakashi have to live so far up anyway?
 Couldn't he have gotten an apartment in the second or third floor?
 Why did it have to be the seventh floor?
 And in a building with no elevator!

 Groaning once again, Naruto slowly shuffled the rest of the way up the stairs, rubbing at his tired eyes.
 He ruffled his hair once he arrived in front of Kakashi's door, let his bag drop to the square carpet in front of the door and kneeled down to rummage around his bag for his keys.
 Only after some cussing and annoyed frowning, he found them at the very bottom, immediately straightening up to unlock the damn door.
 But when he inserted the key into the key hole, he noticed something off.
 Kakashi usually looked his front door at least three times, but now it opened with only half a turn of the gleaming silver key.